-Frozen fish is more dense and less moist then fresh.
-It is easy to over cook and the most common customer complaint with frozen Halibut is that it is “dry”.
-The best methods for cooking frozen product is breaded or battered and deep fried as these methods help hold the moisture in.
+Frozen fish is more dense and less moist than fresh.
+It is easy to overcook and the most common customer complaint with frozen Halibut is that it is “dry”.
+The best methods for cooking frozen product is breaded or battered and deep-fried as these methods help hold the moisture in.

 |Name||Alternate Names||Catch Method||Catch